hipaulshi/twiliocallforwarding/README.md

 setup voice call back address to the server you are running on [here](https://www.twilio.com/user/account/phone-numbers/incoming), by default it should be http://yourserveraddress:3000/twilio
 #Usage
 1. Call your number listed [here](https://www.twilio.com/user/account/phone-numbers/incoming)
 2. Upon hearing the 'Enter', enter the number you wish to call, starting with CountryCode(without 00), for example, to call China, do 86xxxxxxxxxxx.
+Number must be entered within 30 sec.
+3. hit #
 3. After call is finished, hangup.
 That's it!
 4. Time out after 4hs due to twilio api restriction.